-Mother of Divine Grace is very proud to congratulate our 7 National Merit Finalists in the 2012-2013 12th Grade class: Mariah A, Rebecca D, Sarah F, Thomas H, Marie M, Gabriel R, Maria S.
+Mother of Divine Grace is very proud to congratulate our 7 National Merit Finalists in the 2014-2015 12th Grade class: Grace S, Thomas K, Peter R, Emily H, Hannah S, Mary G, Rachel B.

-Mother of Divine Grace students took the National Latin Exam in Spring 2012.
-We are happy to report that 82% of the 166 students taking the exam achieved a first, second, third or fourth place medal.
-This is particularly impressive as only 45% of those taking the exam nationally medaled.
-Every student in our Advanced Latin class achieved a medal including 2 Gold Medals in Latin V, the highest level of the exam offered.
-We had a total of 42 Gold Medals, two in the Latin V exam, two in the Latin III-IV exam, 13 in the Latin III exam, 10 in the Latin II exam, and 15 in the Latin I exam.
-There were nine perfect papers.
+Mother of Divine Grace students took the National Latin Exam in Spring 2015.
+We are happy to report that 71% of the 318 students taking the exam achieved a first, second, third or fourth place medal.
+We had a total of 65 Gold Medals, six in the Prose IV, one in the Prose III exam, 8 in the Latin III exam, 15 in the Latin II exam, and 25 in the Latin I exam.
+There were 9 perfect papers.
 We are very proud of our students and teachers.

 Adam graduated with honors from Alma College in 2009 with a double major in math and physics.
 In 2008, he was selected (via the University of Michigan) to spend his summer working on the Large Hadron Collider at CERN, the particle physics laboratory in Geneva, Switzerland.
 Adam's project involved developing an online system for monitoring the flow of scientific data from the experiments.
 He is currently pursuing graduate studies in physics at the University of Michigan where he is studying cosmology and astrophysics, specifically "Dark Energy."
 His professors have sent him to conferences in San Francisco, Madrid, and Chicago, as well as on several research trips to Chile.
 His future plans are to continue researching and eventually teach physics.To meet more of our graduates click here